edu-m/BuzzerMusicPlayer/README.md

 There will be three executables:
 - speaker: the main program, uses the pc speaker to produce sound
-- speaker_old: should technically work the same as the above mentioned but the code is older and significantly less refined
-- speaker_soundcard: instead of using the pc speaker, uses ALSA to emulate the sound
+- speaker_soundcard: instead of using the pc speaker, uses the `portaudio` library to emulate the sound

 Running the program just requires one parameter, the input file:

 `./speaker input.txt`

+or

+`./speaker_soundcard input.txt`